-Audio Warp Algorithm: This determines how a sample is "warped" when you adjust the length of a sample without changing its pitch (e.g., the Warp function in Audio Region Edit Mode for audio tracks or in Track Edit Mode for Drum/Keygroup tracks).
+Default Audio Warp Algorithm: This determines the default time-stretching algorithm, which determines how a sample is "warped" when you adjust the length of a sample without changing its pitch (e.g., the Warp function in Audio Region Edit Mode for audio tracks or in Track Edit Mode for Drum/Keygroup tracks).
+Select Pro Ten or Repitch.
+When using Repitch, warping an audio sample will adjust its pitch to synchronize it with the MPC tempo.
+You can override the default algorithm by selecting another option in the Samples Tab or Track Edit Mode or by changing the algorithm in Grid Edit Mode.

-Note: The Warp algorithms are very CPU-intensive and can result in audio drop-outs during playback if used too freely.
+Note: The Pro Ten and Repitch Warp algorithms can be very CPU-intensive, and can result in audio drop-outs during playback if used too freely.
 Be mindful of how (and how often) you use the warp function.
-You can reduce the CPU resources required by using the Basic warp algorithm, which is less CPU-intensive.